 On February 15, 2022, pursuant to the terms of a share transfer framework agreement (the "Transfer Agreement") for acquisition of 100% of the ordinary shares of Anivia Limited ("Anivia") and its subsidiaries and VIE, the Company issued 3,083,700 restricted shares (subject to a lock-up period of 180 days and insider trading rules) of the Company's common stock to White Cherry Limited, a BVI company ("White Cherry").
-Please see Note 4 of the Notes to Consolidated Financial Statements for details.
+The shares issued under the Transfer Agreement were issued in accordance with Regulation S of the Securities Act.
+Please see Note 4 of the Notes to Consolidated Financial Statements for further details concerning the transaction.

 On January 27, 2021, the Company completed a private placement offering pursuant to which the Company sold to two accredited investors an aggregate of \$3,000,000 in convertible notes with a 6% interest per annum (the "Convertible Note") and warrants to purchase shares of Class A Common Stock equaling 80% of the number of shares of Class A Common Stock issuable upon conversion of the Convertible Notes.
-The warrants shall be exercisable for a period of three years from the IPO completion date at a per share exercise price equal to the IPO.
-The Convertible Notes shall be automatically converted into the Company's Class A Common Stock upon a qualified IPO (the "Mandatory Conversion") or repayable in cash at the option of the holders of the Convertible Notes with repayment to commence six months after January 27, 2021.
-The Convertible Notes convert at a price equal to the lesser of (a) a price representing a 30% discount to the public offering price per share of the Class A Common Stock in this Offering, or (b) a price representing a 30% discount to the price per share equal to dividing \$200 million by the total number of (x) outstanding shares of Class A Common Stock immediately prior to the IPO, (y) the number of Class A Common Stock issuable upon conversion of the 34,500 shares of Series A Preferred Stock, and (z) the number of Class A Common Stock issuable upon conversion of all outstanding Convertible Notes.
+The warrants are exercisable for a period of three years from the IPO completion date at a per share exercise price equal to the IPO.
+The Convertible Notes automatically converted into the Company's common stock upon completion of a qualified IPO (the "Mandatory Conversion") or were repayable in cash at the option of the holders of the Convertible Notes with repayment to commence six months after January 27, 2021.
+At the time of our IPO, pursuant to their terms, the Convertible Notes converted at a price equal to the lesser of (a) a price representing a 30% discount to the public offering price per share of the Class A Common Stock in this Offering, or (b) a price representing a 30% discount to the price per share equal to dividing \$200 million by the total number of (x) outstanding shares of Class A Common Stock immediately prior to the IPO, (y) the number of Class A Common Stock issuable upon conversion of the 34,500 shares of Series A Preferred Stock, and (z) the number of Class A Common Stock issuable upon conversion of all outstanding Convertible Notes.
 Any interest accrued on the Convertible Note will be waived upon conversion.
+The Convertible Notes and warrants were sold pursuant to an exemption from registration under Rule 506(b) under Regulation D of the Securities Act.

-In connection with the convertible note offering, the Company issued placement agent warrants to purchase 7.0% of the shares of Class A Common Stock underlying the Convertible Notes exercisable at the conversion price of the Convertible Note (the "Conversion Price").
+In connection with the Convertible Note offering, the Company issued placement agent warrants to purchase 7.0% of the shares of Class A Common Stock underlying the Convertible Notes exercisable at the conversion price of the Convertible Note (the "Conversion Price").
 The placement agent warrants were exercisable for a period of five years from the issuance date and are treated as a debt issuance cost.